Reservoirs of Wales: Water supply to England

 In total, up to 243 billion litres of water can be supplied from Wales to England annually.
-Water from Elan Valley is supplied to Birmingham, whilst water from Lake Vyrnwy is supplied to Cheshire and Liverpool.
+Water from Elan Valley is supplied to Birmingham, while water from Lake Vyrnwy is supplied to Cheshire and Liverpool.
 Welsh Water is licensed to give 133 billion litres annually from Elan Valley reservoirs to Severn Trent customers.
 United Utilities is able to take up to 252 million litres daily from Lake Vyrnwy in Powys (owned by Severn Trent) and 50 million litres daily from the River Dee.

 In 2022, Professor Roger Falconer said that England should "pay for the water", with the revenue being invested back into local communities in Wales.
 He added, "We would supply directly under drought conditions to the south east of England and I would see this as the oil of Wales for the future in terms of revenue."

 Former lecturer at Swansea University, John Ball has suggested that Welsh water is supplied to England is worth around £2bn annually.
 It has also been estimated that a low extraction fee of 0.1p per litre could generate £400 million for Wales.

 Further supplies to England

 In 2022, John Armitt said that English water companies did not want to build new reservoirs which can be unpopular with communities.
-He added that Severn Trent (Hafren Dyfrdwy) and Thames Water were discussing water supply from Wales to southern England, including water from Lake Vyurnwy supplied via pipes or canal to the Thames basin.
+He added that Severn Trent (Hafren Dyfrdwy) and Thames Water were discussing water supply from Wales to southern England, including water from Lake Vyrnwy supplied via pipes or canal to the Thames Basin.

 In February 2023, Powys council said it had written to the Welsh Government and UK government about permission to raise tax on water supplies to England.
 Jane Dodds, leader of the Welsh Liberal Democrats, stated that she was "totally behind" the council's proposal plans, adding that they are a "step in the right direction".

 In March 2023, United Utilities, Severn Trent Water and Thames Water were reportedly planning new pipeline for supply of up to 155million litres of water per day from Lake Vyrnwy in Powys to south east England.